raspberrypilearning/2-3-Scouts-team-chooser/en/content.md

 # Handout

 You are going to make a computer program using Scratch that will let you enter in a list of names and a number of desired teams, then it will randomly divide the names into your desired amount of teams.
-This will be useful when you need to split a group into smaller groups for games and activities.
+This will be useful when you need to split a group into smaller groups for games and activities during your weekly meetings or at camp.

 ## Did you know